 The Apprentice House and garden

-The early Industrial Revolution wasn’t just powered by water and steam.
-It was powered by children.
+The early Industrial Revolution wasn’t just powered by water and steam; it was powered by children.
 At Quarry Bank, child workers lived in the Apprentice House where they were given food and board in exchange for their labour.
-You can take a guided tour of where they lived, ate and slept from the 1790s right through to the end of the apprentice system in the 1840s, and explore the garden that the children tended after their long shifts in the cotton mill.
+Join a guided tour and discover where they lived, ate and slept, or explore the gardens they tended after long shifts in the mill.
+Please note, entrance to the Apprentice House is via guided tour only, which can be booked on arrival.
+Due to the size of the Apprentice House tours do have limited availability – so please arrive early to avoid disappointment.

 Who were the apprentices?